Kate Beckinsale Puts On Sultry Show For The Camera Shortly After Split From Pete Davidson

 Other followers commented on Beckinsale’s hairstyle, with one writing, “I don’t know what Renato does to create the effect, but your hair here seems ultra soft and luxurious, more than even usual.
 It’s a great look.”

-Recently, the 45-year-old The Widow actress split from boyfriend Pete Davidson just four months after beginning dating.
+Recently, the 45-year-old The Widow actress split from boyfriend Pete Davidson just four months after they started dating.
 According to People, several sources close to the actress revealed that while the two ended amicably, the long distance made it too difficult for things to work out.

-Before the split, a source told People that Beckinsale was “very happy with Pete.
-They have really similar senses of humor and she’s always laughing with him.”
+Before the split, a source told People that Beckinsale was “very happy with Pete.”

+“They have really similar senses of humor and she’s always laughing with him.”

-The two were first spotted together at Netflix’s Golden Globes after party in January, with later sightings catching them holding hands and sharing kisses.
+The two were first spotted together at Netflix’s Golden Globes after-party in January, with later sightings catching them holding hands and sharing kisses.

 #KateBeckinsale and #PeteDavidson are NOT afraid to show off some major PDA. https://t.co/9JQN2c7Rsc